sinara-hw/DiPho/README.md

 # DiPho

-Digital photodiode with wired and wireless interfaces
+Digital photodiode with USB and Ethernet interfaces

 ## Design Files